 What is Dixit?

-Scoring is more advantageous when only some, rather than all, player guess the active player’s card correctly.
+Scoring is more advantageous when only some, rather than all, players guess the active player’s card correctly.
 The winner is the first to 30, or the player with the highest score when all cards are exhausted.

-However, when we played the game; we found that it was difficult to come up with descriptions for the cards that ALL the players were able to guess.
+However, when we played the game; we found that it was difficult to come up with descriptions for the picture cards that ALL the players were able to guess.
 This meant that it was hard to get a clear winner, as because of the way the scoring worked, everyone largely followed the same scoring path.

 It is likely that after playing the game a few times, descriptions would improve, and this might be solved.
 But the initial limitations put the family off trying to play too many times, so sadly we haven’t been able to explore this.
 Perhaps your family will be less impatient!